Loughton03/Threat-Hunt-CorpHealth-Traceback/README.md

 - Named Pipe: \Device\NamedPipe\msf-pipe-5902.

 ## Root Cause Analysis
-The root cause was the reuse of compromised credentials (yuki.tanaka) from a previously infected workstation (Patient Zero), allowing attackers to move laterally via RDP to the administrative workstation.
+The root cause was the reuse of compromised credentials (yuki.tanaka) from a previously infected workstation, allowing attackers to move laterally via RDP to the administrative workstation.
 The lack of MFA on internal RDP connections facilitated this pivot.

 ## Technical Timeline

-## Nature of th# Attack
-The attack was a Targeted Bridge Takeover focusing on Financial Espionage.
-The threat actors demonstrated knowledge of the network topology (pivoting from a specific internal IP) and used “Living-off-the-Land” (LOTL) techniques to blend in with administrative traffic before deploying specialized offensive tools (Metasploit/Mimikatz) to achieve the final objectives.

 ## Impact Analysis
 - Confidentiality (Critical): Loss of sensitive financial data (banking/tax records), master passwords (Azuki-Passwords.kdbx), and browser-stored credentials.
 - Integrity (High): System integrity compromised via the creation of backdoor administrative accounts and the modification of system groups.
-- Availability (Low): No ransomware or destructive wiping was observed; operations were not halted, though trust in the system is negated.
+- Availability (Low): No ransomware or destructive wiping was observed; operations were not halted.

 ## Response and Recovery Analysis
 ## Immediate Response Actions